top of page

 All that said, AI isn’t going anywhere (at least not anytime soon).
 So, I’m focused on understanding how it’s changing the way people search, and how I can use that knowledge to help my clients’ websites show up in front of the right audience.

-What are AIO and GEO – and how do they differ from SEO?
+What are AIO, AEO and GEO – and how do they differ from SEO?

 SEO (search engine optimisation) is the process of setting up your website so that platforms like Google can crawl, index and display your pages in search results.

-AIO (artificial intelligence optimisation) and GEO (generative engine optimisation) are newer terms that describe optimising your site for AI-driven tools such as ChatGPT and Perplexity – making sure your content is recognised and returned as a suggestion when users ask questions within those platforms.
+AIO (artificial intelligence optimisation), AEO (answer engine optimisation) and GEO (generative engine optimisation) are all different terms for the same thing – optimising your site for AI-driven tools such as ChatGPT and Perplexity, and making sure your content is recognised and returned as a suggestion when users ask questions within those platforms.

 What’s changed in the world of search?